 If the coronavirus has you spending a lot more time at home than you used to, you're not alone.
-As the coronavirus continues to spread and people across the globe are urged to practice "social distancing," people are looking for new hobbies and activities to stay entertained while at home.
+As COVID-19 continues to spread and people across the globe are urged to practice "social distancing," people are looking for new hobbies and activities to stay entertained indoors.
 And whether you're new to the kitchen or are an expert home chef, there are always new cooking tricks you can learn at home.

-To keep you from getting bored during the time of self-quarantine, we've rounded up a few kitchen hacks and cooking tricks that you can totally perfect over the next few weeks.
-And you'll be able to use these after things go back to normal, so it's a win-win.
+To keep you from getting bored until there's a vaccine, we've rounded up a few kitchen hacks and cooking tricks that you can perfect over the coming weeks and months.
+You'll be able to use these tricks after things go back to normal, too, so it's a win-win.

 Sharpen your knives—the right way

 When's the last time you sharpened your kitchen knives?
 If they can't slice through a piece of paper, they're probably due for an upgrade.
 Use a knife sharpener or a whetstone to keep things sharp, and keep your blade straight by using honing steel in between sharpening sessions.